Saluki: History

 Two Salukis [modern title], painted by the Xuande Emperor of China (1399–1435).

 Golpayegan petroglyph of 10,000–12,000 years ago shows a dog, a hunter and a hawk.

 The Saluki's ancestors were historically bred in the Fertile Crescent, where agriculture originated.
 Images of running dogs with long, narrow bodies adorn pottery found in Susa, southwest Iran that dates back to 6,000 years ago, despite the depictions bearing erect, pointed ears.
-Dogs looking similar to Salukis are shown on wall carvings of the Sumerian empire (now Iraq), dating from 6,000 to 7,000 BC.
-The ancient skeletal remains of a dog identified as being of the greyhound/saluki form was excavated at Tell Brak in modern Syria, and dated to approximately 4,000 years before present.
+Dogs looking similar to Salukis are shown on wall carvings of the Sumerian civilization (now Iraq), dating from 6,000 to 7,000 BC.
+The ancient skeletal remains of a dog identified as being of the Greyhound/Saluki form was excavated at Tell Brak in modern Syria, and dated to approximately 4,000 years before present.
 Dogs that look similar to Salukis and Greyhounds were increasingly depicted on Egyptian tombs from the Middle Kingdom (2134 BC–1785 BC) onward, however it was during the Eighteenth dynasty of Egypt that Saluki-like dogs rose to prominence, replacing hunting dogs called tesem (thought to be similar to modern pariah dogs or a generic term for a dog) in ancient Egyptian art.
 The variety spread southward into the Sudan.